jay-roth/daymet-retrieval/README.md

 # daymet-retrieval
-set of Python scripts and input file templates that automate the retrieval of Daymet parameters by time-series single tile or annual grids.
+set of Python scripts and input file templates that automate the retrieval of Daymet parameters by time-series single pixel or annual grids.

 Daymet parameters of prcp, srad, swe, tmax, tmin, vp, & dayl are available in both scripts Time period encompasses